-Data Locality is the newest feature from StorageOS that improves performance for workloads in Kubernetes.
+Data Locality is the newest feature from StorageOS that improves performance for stateful workloads in Kubernetes.
 Here we consider what Data Locality is, how it works, and how it improves performance for applications.

 What is Data Locality?

 StorageOS volumes can be hosted by any node in the cluster and accessed by applications running on any other node in that cluster.
 This helps ensure high availability, makes pod scheduling decisions easier, and is suitable for general workloads.

 However, for applications using remote volumes, there is a cost.
 The network round trip time adds IO latency, and of course that latency varies based on other network traffic in the system.

 For some high performance or mission critical applications, we’d like that latency to be as low as possible, and, importantly to be as deterministic as possible.
 Why is determinism important?

 Imagine a database which is powering a website.
 Each time a user clicks on the website, the database makes many requests to disk to read or write information.
 Each of those requests takes a certain amount of time – the latency.
 In our example, the database issues 20 sequential IO requests, which take a minimum of 2ms and a maximum of 4ms to complete.
 The cumulative latency for these IO requests will be between 40 and 80ms.

 If we consider the same system with a minimum IO latency of 2ms, but a maximum latency of 10ms, then our possible response times now vary between 40ms and 200ms.

 The more predictable the latency is, the more deterministic we can say it is.